- 2 oz don cuco sotol suave

 - chocolate bitters

-rinse the inside of the glass with the douglas fir eau de vie. muddle the ginger in the oat whiskey using ½ inch cubes (as much or as little as you prefer…. but i suggest you muddle at least 2 cubes), sieve into your shaker with the rest of the ingredients. shake, serve & garnish with a cube of fresh ginger root.
+rinse the inside of the glass with the douglas fir eau de vie. muddle the ginger in the oat whiskey using ½ inch cubes, sieve into shaker with the rest of the ingredients.

 garnish with a chunk of candied ginger.